 People with severe skin sensitivity should not use the patch.

 These products may have harmful effects in pregnant women.

 People who have had heart attacks recently or certain blood vessel disorders should talk to their doctor before using one of these products.

-Bupropion is a prescription antidepressant that was found to help with smoking cessation in smokers with and without depression.
+Bupropion is a prescription antidepressant that was found to help with smoking cessation in people with and without depression.
 Bupropion can be used in combination with a nicotine replacement product.
 Together, they have a higher success rate than either alone.
-The results of both drugs are best when used with a behavior modification program.
+The results of both medications are best when used with a behavior modification program.
 People at risk for seizures should not use bupropion.

-Varenicline, another prescription drug, helps lessen cravings and withdrawal symptoms, makes smoking less rewarding, and increases success with quitting over the long term.
+Varenicline, another prescription medication, helps lessen cravings and withdrawal symptoms, makes smoking less rewarding, and increases success with quitting over the long term.
 Varenicline works in two ways: